t3hmun/t3hsite/_posts/2015-10-01-a-fresh-theme.md

 The primary purpose of this documentation is to act as a lab book, solidify everything I learn and act as a reference for when I forget.
 However I've added extra details so that it may server as a tutorial for others who would like to learn in the same comprehensive manner.

-I am not convinced by the 'resposive design' fad, however I will be creating a website that perfectly adapts to any device, screen or window size.
+I am not convinced by the 'responsive design' fad, however I will be creating a website that perfectly adapts to any device, screen or window size.
 Blog sites have no need to be as complicated as they are.
 For me utility is far more important than aesthetics.
 Besides aesthetics tends to be just looking like everybody else.

 ## Why?